Current state

 There is also significant debate in the economics literature about the best way to identify the link between corporate power, price, and supply chain manipulation and anti-competitive behaviour, and impacts on various actors in supply chains.
 As the economics community struggles to build a consensus on this (especially when considering the data limitations that exist in many countries), then there is an impact on decision makers who shy away from addressing corporate concentration and its impacts.
 The models used in Canada for identifying market power and impacts and the limited data sets available would appear to be substantially behind the latest approaches in Europe (see Cavicchioli, 2018).

 We do know that market power usually reduces prices for farmers and processors, and increases prices for consumers, but is this happening in Canada?
 Because of low-cost general retailers like Walmart, the story has been a bit different here.
-Due to their large scale, the big retailers generate cost savings by using new technology.
+Due to their large scale, the big retailers generate cost savings by using new technology and increasingly big data and artificial intelligence (see Goal 8 Automation, Big Data and Food System Work).
 Smaller firms are unable to afford such investments.
 So the improved rates of return for large firms is more a result of their ability to reduce costs than to increase prices.
 For farmers and smaller processors, however, retailer power may be squeezing them financially, though studies of this issue in Canada are inconclusive.
 But farm gate prices have been going down for many commodities and retailer power combined with international price setting, global sourcing and consolidation, and market dynamics are likely factors (Sparling et al., 2005).

 However, COVID may have produced a shift in these dynamics as during the pandemic when costs were up from supply chain disruptions, the big three food retailers are reported to have increased net income by 69 per cent (Loblaw), 36 per cent (Empire/Sobey's) and 26 per cent (Metro) (Milstead, 2023), implying significant power to raise consumer prices beyond costs.
 There is evidence that firms in concentrated sectors use inflation as cover for tacit collusion to increase prices (Parramore and Skinner, 2022).